jlin27/token-swap-dapp-course/L5_Token_Allowance.md

   }
 ```

-> Be aware that approvals do cost gas! _Looking for a gasless approach? check out [Gasless API](https://0x.org/docs/tx-relay-api/introduction)._
+> Be aware that approvals do cost gas! _Looking for a gasless approach?
+Check out [Gasless API](https://0x.org/docs/tx-relay-api/introduction)._

 > Need to quickly revoke an allowance while testing?
 To revoke an allowance, you can set the allowance to 0.
 This can be done programmatically or through a UI such as [https://revoke.cash/](https://revoke.cash/).